You can climb Mt Fuji during the summer at any time of day. People plan around catching the sunset or sunrise from the peak and my group did the same.

-As we moved further from the light, we were hiking in complete darkness.
+As we moved further from the light, we were climbing Fuji in complete darkness.
 Our group of four was equipped with two headlamps, a flashlight and a glowstick.
 The trail was full of loose gravel and what seemed to be an endless vertical climb.
 Along the trail, the boundaries are marked off with ropes to the left and right.

 After some time, our eyes adjusted to the darkness and the trail was lit by the stars and the moon.
 Although it’s very tiring starting the climb at night, it was a great experience being to stargaze while hiking.
 An even better bonus for me was that no one else was hiking at that time.
 Just so we don’t get slowed down by the crowds of people.